 The menstrual period may be natural however there is nothing normal in having to put up with the uncomfortable symptoms of period bloating.
 Your clothes may feel too tight, your appetite might be reduced and some women may even choose not to go out during this time.

-So what exactly causes period bloating?
+What causes period bloating?

 Bloating during a woman’s menstrual cycle is a relatively common occurrence but why does it happen?
 Period bloating is actually fluid retention and results in the feelings of being overly full or having a swollen waist.
 It is not a serious concern but an annoying one.